nebrius/react-strapped/README.md

 }
 ```

-If bootstrap data exists across a few pages, but not all, you can create a third bootstrap root that is shared between these pages.
+If bootstrap data exists across two or more pages, but not all pages, you can create a third strap that is shared between these pages that sits between the global strap and the page specific strap.

 When using multiple providers, hooks for accessing data provide guardrails against accessing data from the wrong place.
-If you try and call a strap hook based on `MyPageSpecificStrapProvider` on a different page, then you'll get a human readable error saying you're trying to access it from the wrong place, like so:
+If you try and call a strap hook based on `MyPageSpecificStrapProvider` on a different page, then you'll get an error saying you're trying to access it from the wrong place, like so:

 <br />
 <p align="center">